About our program

-Quality information: We developed safety and quality information that is displayed to patients in a high-level format on wait room slides in centres and detailed information on our website.
+Quality information: We developed safety and quality information that is displayed to patients on waiting room slides in centres, and detailed information on our website.

-Patient stories: We created patient stories to give patients a voice and enable our team to better understand the patient perspective to achieve better patient outcomes.
+Patient stories: We created patient stories to give patients a voice and enable our internal team to better understand the patient perspective and treatment techniques to help achieve better patient outcomes.

-Patient-led training: We worked closely with a patient who experience Deep Inspiration Breath Hold (DIBH) to develop a video to educate our team about the patient perspective with this treatment technique.
+Patient-led training: We worked closely with a patient who experienced Deep Inspiration Breath Hold (DIBH) radiation therapy, and produced a video to educate our internal team about the patient perspective about this treatment technique.

 Key insights from patient panels include: